elgecaro/elgecaro.github.io/cmdline_course.md

 commands and properties, for example regarding using and operating the Unix command-line, using the command-line for linguistics (regular expressions, corpora etc), running and installing programs and using Github.
-It's also important to be able to use google when (not if) something goes wrong.
+It's also important to be able to use google if (or when...) something goes wrong.

-Below is a short summary and reflections of the weekly contents and what I learned
+Below is a short summary and reflections of the weekly contents and what I learned.

+In summary the weekly contents are:
+1. Introduction to Command-Line Environments
+2. Navigating a UNIX System
+3. Corpus Processing
+4. Scripting and UNIX Configuration Files
+5. Installing and Running Programs
+6. Version Control
+7. Final Assignment - Building a Webpage using Github

 ## Week 1: Introduction to Command-Line Environments
 The first week of the course contained an introduction to the command-line